openclimatefix/pv-site-datamodel/README.md

     - pvsite.sql # SQL specification of the pvsite datamodel
     - pvsite.py # SQLAlchemy specification of the pvsite datamodel
     - pvsite.svg # SVG diagramatic representation of the pvsite datamodel
+  sdk: # Folder containing language specific ORM packages specific to this datamodel
+    pvsite-python: # Python ORM code for reading/writing data from this model
 ```

 ## Database documentation